eloycoto/blog/content/blog/dockercon-eu.rst

 ------------

 `This announcement made me happy <https://github.com/docker/swarm/>`__.
-Orchestration iss difficult, very difficult, `Swarm is the first step of something that I hope will be great
+Orchestration is difficult, very difficult, `Swarm is the first step of something that I hope will be great
 <https://speakerdeck.com/vieux/docker-swarm>`__.
 Use docker as normal with
-Swarm iss quite useful, and easy to make it grow.
+Swarm is quite useful, and easy to make it grow.
 Things like volumes or networking linking will continue to be difficult, but I'm sure that will be fixed in less than 4 months ;-).